jensbouma/RPI-K3s-Cluster-SDCard-formater/README.md

 * **terraform init**    Initialize terraform
 * **terraform plan**    See what the plan is
-* **sudo terraform apply**   Creates the SD Cards for the amount of IP adresses for the RPI's. (needs sudo for writing SDCard, make sure path is OK!!!)
+* **sudo terraform apply**   Creates the SD Cards for number of hosts in the rpi varibale. (needs sudo for writing SDCard, make sure path is OK!!!)

 ### Notes:
 - The network config is in bridge mode to connect my Huawei 4G Hotspot, this can be changed in the templatefile.